-One of the features of a softphone solution is the ability to record your call history automatically.
+One of the features of a white label softphone solution is the ability to record your call history automatically.
 Check this record every so often.
 If there’s any unexplained activity, those unknown numbers are a sign of a compromise.
 You can also geolocate certain numbers to see whether any suspicious activity occurred in regions of the world you normally don’t contact.

 Don’t just check your phone bill, as unauthorized calls might not have an apparent impact on it.
 VoIP services pride themselves on the low cost of their solutions, and even long-distance charges won’t make a significant difference.
 Always check your call history to catch potential cyberattacks early on before they cause any damage.

 Like most types of malware, viruses can enter through VoIP software if you aren’t careful.
 Signs of this occurrence include new toolbars and extensions added to your browser without your knowledge.
 One common side effect is being redirected to unknown websites every time you search or click a link.